iffse/pay-respects/rules.md

 - `min_length`: Check whether the given command has at least the length of the argument.
 - `max_length`: Check whether the given command has at most the length of the argument.
 - `shell`: Check if the current running shell is the argument.

-For locale other than English, be aware that patterns should be the output having `LC_ALL=C` environment variable.